ixjlyons/qtgallery/README.rst

 Configuration
 =============

-To use ``qtgallery`` in your own documentation, start by setting up `sphinx-gallery`_ -- ``qtgallery`` doesn't have its own configuration and instead relies on ``sphinx_gallery_conf``.
-Setting up a simple matplotlib plot as an example might be a good idea for testing the configuration works.
+To use ``qtgallery`` in your own documentation, start by setting up a normal `sphinx-gallery`_.
+Setting up a simple matplotlib example to get started might be a good idea.

 Next, add ``qtgallery`` to ``extensions``: